-The American Revolution was on in 1780, but that didn’t stop Harvard professor Samuel Williams from venturing behind British lines in Maine to observe a total eclipse of the sun.
+The American Revolution in 1780 didn’t stop Harvard professor Samuel Williams from venturing behind British lines in Maine to observe a total eclipse of the sun.

-Though the British fort in Maine had recently been attacked unsuccessfully by a huge American fleet, the British commander gave Samuel Williams safe passage to watch the eclipse.
-They knew the data he gathered would benefit both sides, whoever won the war.
+The British fort in Maine had recently been attacked unsuccessfully by a huge American fleet.
+But the British commander gave Samuel Williams safe passage to watch the eclipse.
+He knew the data he gathered would benefit both sides, whoever won the war.

 So on Oct.
 21, 1780, the first American eclipse expedition watched the moon’s shadow partially cross the sun from an island in Penobscot Bay.
 Then, to their dismay, the moon drew back before it totally eclipsed the sun.

 Modern historians blame Samuel Williams for an embarrassing failure, for they say he miscalculated the total eclipse by a few miles.